sourcery-ai/sourcery/README.md

 [![Sourcery](https://img.shields.io/badge/Sourcery-enabled-brightgreen)](https://sourcery.ai)

-## Sourcery Code Reviews
+## Sourcery - Instant, AI-Powered, Code Reviews

+Sourcery is here to help you:
+- Speed up your code review process
+- Improve your code quality and ensure high quality code
+- Spend less time on reviews
+- Accelerate development velocity

+## What is Sourcery

-Sourcery will review any pull request on any GitHub repository to provide instant feedback on the proposed changes.
+Sourcery is an automated code reviewer that will review any pull request on any GitHub repository to provide instant feedback on the proposed changes.

 Every review will include a summary of the changes, high level feedback, and line by line suggestions/comments (where relevant).